willthelaw/guacamole-combined/README.md

 Author
 ===

-Based on the work of Zuhkov <zuhkov@gmail.com> and aptalca Updated by Jason Bean to the latest version of guacamole
+Based on the work of Zuhkov <zuhkov@gmail.com>, aptalca and Jason Bean Updated by David Bentham to the latest version of Guacamole, Ubuntu 16.04 and MariaDB 10.1

 ---
 Building